MicrosoftDocs/learn/learn-pr/wwl-azure/filter-network-traffic-network-security-group-using-azure-portal/includes/4-create-network-security-group.md

  -  VM1: The security rules in *NSG2* are processed.
 The **AllowInternetOutbound** default security rule in both *NSG1* and *NSG2* allows the traffic unless you create a security rule that denies port 80 outbound to the internet.
 If *NSG2* denies port 80 in its security rule, it denies the traffic, and *NSG1* never evaluates it.
 To deny port 80 from the virtual machine, either, or both of the network security groups must have a rule that denies port 80 to the internet.
  -  VM2: All traffic is sent through the network interface to the subnet, since the network interface attached to *VM2* doesn't have a network security group associated to it.
 The rules in *NSG1* are processed.
  -  VM3: If *NSG2* denies port 80 in its security rule, it denies the traffic.
-If *NSG2* doesn't deny port 80, the **AllowInternetOutbound** default security rule in *NSG2* allows the traffic because there's no network security group associated with *Subnet2*.
+If *NSG2* doesn't deny port 80, the **AllowInternetOutbound** default security rule in *NSG2* allows the traffic because there's no network security group associated with *Subnet 2*.
- -  VM4: All network traffic is allowed from *VM4,* because a network security group isn't associated to the network interface attached to the virtual machine, or to *Subnet3*.
+ -  VM4: All network traffic is allowed from *VM4,* because a network security group isn't associated to the network interface attached to the virtual machine, or to *Subnet 3*.

 ## Intra-Subnet traffic